whelan-low/tp/docs/DeveloperGuide.md

 Step 4.
 Based on the prefixes, `AddStudentCommandParser` creates an `AddStudentCommand` object.
 Each command contains all the required prefixes and values to used to create the command object.

 Step 5. `LogicManager` calls `AddStudentCommand#execute()`, passing `Model` as an argument.
-This method retrieves the adds the student to the TAHelper system.
+This method retrieves the student to add to the TAHelper system.
 Throughout the process, error handling (e.g checking for duplicate email or id, making sure references passed are not null) is utilised to mitigate potential errors and ensure valid execution.

 Step 6.
 Finally, a `CommandResult` is created and the student is added to the TAHelper system.